 Common Name: Wild Rice

-Zizania aquatica is a Annual up to 3.50 metres tall.
+Zizania aquatica is an annual plant that can grow up to 3.50 metres tall.

 Eastern N. America - New Brunswick to Manitoba, south to Florida and Texas.